Phoenix

 Seeking Justice for Lost Family Members & Loved Ones

 When you lose a loved one in an accident or due to medical malpractice, you’re faced first with the terrible pain of losing someone you loved.
 You are also faced with the emotional and financial crisis that accompanies a wrongful death.
-How will you pay for final expenses?
-Will you be able to make up for lost income if you’ve lost a spouse?
-Who will pay any remaining medical bills?

 At Cullan & Cullan, we believe you shouldn’t have to worry about issues like these.
 Your main concern should be focusing on the healing process, surrounded by family.
-We’re committed to providing you the tools to do just that.
+We’re committed to providing you with the tools to do just that.
 Our Phoenix wrongful death lawyers can handle every aspect of your case, seeking justice on your loved one’s behalf.

 What Is a Wrongful Death?

 You may file a wrongful death suit after any type of accident or negligence that has claimed the life of a family member.
-This may include: car accidents, slip and fall accidents, medical malpractice, or even defective products.
-Anyone can be at fault in a wrongful death claim, from individuals to companies and even the government.
+This may include:

 Damages in a Wrongful Death Lawsuit